VULCA-Bench: A Multicultural Vision-Language Benchmark for Evaluating Cultural Understanding: Dataset Construction

 \subsection{Data Sources}

 We curate artworks from authoritative museum collections with open-access policies.
 Chinese artworks derive from the Palace Museum, Shanghai Museum, and Metropolitan Museum; Western works from the Metropolitan Museum, Louvre, and Hermitage Museum; Japanese from Tokyo and Kyoto National Museums; Korean from the National Museum of Korea; Islamic from the Museum of Islamic Art Doha and Metropolitan Museum; Indian from the National Museum Delhi and British Museum; and Hermitage works from the State Hermitage Museum collection (Russian and European court art, religious iconography).
-All images are released under CC BY 4.0 at \url{https://github.com/yha9806/VULCA-Bench} and HuggingFace: \url{https://huggingface.co/datasets/harryHURRY/vulca-bench}.
+All images are released in the supplementary materials.